-There will be forty-one trees removed from the property.
-Twelve of the trees to be removed are black locust, an invasive species.
+One hundred forty-five trees will be removed from the property.
 Section 4.620.00. requires that each removed tree be replaced with a 2-inch caliper tree within one year of removal.
 Replacement trees shall be chosen for the site from an approved tree species list supplied by the City and shall be state Department of Agriculture Nursery Grade No. 1 or better.
+The species and locations of replacement trees will be determined by the landscape designer.
+I recommend that the project arborist reviews the species selection and tree placement for poorly compatible choices.

-The trees must be staked, fertilized, and mulched, and shall be guaranteed by the permit grantee for two years after the planting date.
-The species and locations will be determined by the landscape designer.
-Alternatively, the owner may invoke Section 4.629.00.(06.) and pay the value of the replacement trees to the City Tree Fund if they cannot be planted at the site due to spatial limitations.
+Replacement trees must be staked, fertilized, and mulched, and shall be guaranteed by the permit grantee for two years after the planting date.
+Alternatively, if some trees cannot be planted at the site due to spatial limitations, the owner may invoke Section 4.629.00.(06.) and pay the value of the replacement trees to the City Tree Fund.

-This Tree Plan meets the requirements of the tree preservation code and the owners will observe all laws, rules, and regulations.
+This Tree Plan meets the requirements of the tree preservation code, and the owner will observe all laws, rules, and regulations.
 Trees to be removed should be verified and marked and tree protection measures should be inspected and approved before any clearing or grading work begins.
 It is the owner's responsibility to implement this tree plan and to monitor the construction process to its conclusion.
 Deviations can result in tree damage, liability, and violations of the City Code.

-Frog Pond Estates (Thurmond Property)
+Frog Pond Terrace (Martin and George Property)

-Portland Tree Consulting PO Box 19042 503.421.3883 petertorresusa@gmail.com
+PO Box 19042 Portland Tree Consulting 503.421.3883 petertorresusa@gmail.com